asd88446633/classify-rv32i/README.md

      address = base_pointer + (index * stride * 4)
    - Fetches the elements, multiplies them, and accumulates the result.

-### Challenges:
-- Correctly calculating addresses using strides and element sizes.
-- Ensuring compatibility with varying strides and offsets.

 ---

 ## 4. MatMul Implementation